yilinwei/ensime.github.io/editors/sublime/troubleshooting.md

 - Ensure the top-most item in the Side Bar (*View Menu / Side Bar / Show Side Bar*) is your project directory (the one containing the `.ensime` file).

-  If not, choose *File Menu / Open...* and open the project directory directly.
+  If not, choose *Project Menu / Add Folder to Project...* and select the project root directory.
+You'll be able to continue working in the same file.

 ## Line Endings